 Get Involved: For me, getting involved in company events is one of the easiest and the most enjoyable ways to immerse yourself amongst your colleagues at a pace most comfortable to you.
 For me, I have built up a bit of a reputation for being the lunch-time table tennis table bandit (and now reigning IC Resources inaugural Christmas table tennis tournament champion, I might add!).
 Activities like this are a great way to get to know people you might not see often in the office, in a fun, casual environment.
 I can honestly say that I have become closer with my work colleagues just through a game or two at lunch time.
 You don’t even have to worry about being good at it!
 There will always be someone at your level.
 But just remember, no one likes a table hogger!

-If you’d like to chat to me about this or you’d like any other workplace advice please contact me – email@example.com or you can call me on 0118 988 1150.Back to Articles
+If you’d like to chat to me about this or you’d like any other workplace advice please call us on 0118 988 1150.Back to Articles